The official blog of the Lung Institute.

 Are there other ways to stay healthy?

 Trying alternative therapies and types of exercise are great ways to improve your quality of life.
 Talk with your doctor to learn more about what types of exercises are right for you, such as yoga, walking or Tai Chi.
-With the benefits of Tai Chi and treatment options such as stem cell therapy, you can live your life the way you want to live it.
+With the benefits of Tai Chi and treatment options such as cellular therapy, you can live your life the way you want to live it.
 If you or a loved one has a chronic lung disease and would like more information, contact us today by calling (800) 729-3065.